 A few years ago I met an editor on a famil.

-I had pitched to her months and month earlier but (unsurprisingly), never heard back from her.
+I had pitched to her months and months earlier but I never heard back from her.

 I didn’t bring it up on the famil.
 Why?
-Honestly, Because I was kind of embarrassed.
+Honestly, because I was embarrassed.

 I assumed that she had thought my idea was so rubbish that she didn’t even reply.